-An ACL injury is painful, debilitating and a long road to recovery.
-Those who undergo ACL reconstruction require 6-9 months of physical therapy prior to returning to the sport.
-Fortunately, Doctor of Physical Therapy Mary Kate Casey is well versed in rehabbing this injury, not only as a physical therapist but twice herself as an athlete and now Four Time National Champion Lacrosse player.
+An ACL injury is painful, debilitating, and a long road to recovery.
+Treating ACL those who undergo ACL reconstruction require 6-9 months of physical therapy prior to returning to the sport.
+Fortunately, Doctor of Physical Therapy Mary Kate Casey is well versed in rehabbing this injury, not only as a physical therapist but twice herself as an athlete and now a Four-Time National Champion Lacrosse player.

 Doctors of Physical Therapy are the leading health care providers offering programs that can help reduce ACL injuries and can even prevent them from occurring in the first place.
 For more information on how physical therapy can help you or your athlete recover and prevent injuries, contact PREP Performance Center today.